marcopennekamp/lore/articles/typed-components.md

 ### Accessing Components

-TODO: How can we access components of a generic type `Any has Part`, where the name of the component is not known?
+TODO: How can we access components of a generic type `_ has Part`, where the name of the component is not known?

 ### Importing from a Component